davidrama/k8s-rook-setup/README.md

+## Hardware setup

-We will use 7 bare-metal hosts boostrapped from MAAS on Ubuntu 18.04 (bionic)
+We will use 7 bare-metal hosts boostrapped from MAAS on Ubuntu 16.04LTS

-Master nodes:
+### Master nodes:

 ```
 master1 - 172.17.6.28